Let’s take a few minutes & talk about outdoor wedding decorations.

 They’re a inexpensive way to create a path & you can reuse them.

-If you’re having a fall wedding or your venue won’t allow lighted torches then you’ll want these torches.
+If you’re having a fall wedding or your venue won’t allow lighted torches then you’ll want torches.
 They give you the appearance of being lit without the actually fire.

 Create your own path by using flowers.